streamingfast/evmxo/README.md

 ### Packaging the model artifacts

 - Create a model file including the model architecture (see [model_large_bs8_sl32_emb128.py](model_large_bs8_sl32_emb128.py))
-- Create an MAR file with the model
+- Create a `.mar` file with the model

 1. Start container by sharing the `model-store` and `serve` directories